ministryofjustice/moj-frontend/docs/components/add-another/_stacked-layout.md

 #### Using Figma slots to add components to it

 Each 'add another' component contains a 'slot' where you put the component's contents.
-Slots are a Figma feature, introduced in Spring 2026 to make components more flexible.
+'Slots' are a Figma feature, introduced in Spring 2026 to make components more flexible.

-A component keep its default width after you add it to a slot, rather than filling the available space.
-This means it might be too narrow or overflow the container.
-To fix this, you can either:
+When you put a component into the slot, it might be too narrow or overflow the container.
+This is because the component that you've added keeps its default width rather than filling the space.
+To fix this, do one of the following:

-- set all components to 'Fill' in Figma, so that they share the available width evenly
+- set all components to 'Fill' in Figma, so that they share the width evenly
 - manually set the width of each component, following the [GOV.UK grid system](https://design-system.service.gov.uk/styles/layout/#using-the-grid-system) where possible

-You can do all of these tasks without detaching it from the instance of the component.
+You should be able to do this without detaching the component from its instance.

-#### Write and size your form field labels
+### Write and size the form field labels

 <div class="govuk-inset-text">
 If you're using Figma, you may need to change the legend size of some GOV.UK components for this component.
 Change them to 'body (paragraph)' to follow <a href="https://design-system.service.gov.uk/get-started/labels-legends-headings/">GOV.UK guidance on label and legend headings</a>.
 </div>

+#### How visually hidden text works

 Visually hidden text is added to the end of the component labels.
 This is to help screen reader users know which item they are editing or removing.
 In the example, it adds the content in brackets to these field labels: